codingMustache/codingMustache/README.md

 ## Joke of the Day

-What kind of award did the dentist receive?
-A little plaque.
+This is my step ladder.
+I never knew my real ladder.

 ## Daily Trivia

-In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
+What is the name of the process that sends one qubit of information using two bits of classical information?
- 1. relative
+ 1. Quantum Teleportation
- 2. static
+ 2. Super Dense Coding
- 3. absolute
+ 3. Quantum Entanglement
- 4. center
+ 4. Quantum Programming

 <details>
   <summary>Answer</summary>
-  center
+  Quantum Teleportation
 </details>